dameDuRoi/python_kurs/README.md

 ## python_kurs
-# Gobale and locale variable
+# Gobale and locale variable in python